A simple static site generator written in Bash

 sudo apt-get update

-sudo apt-get install cmark
+sudo apt-get install cmark socat

 # Optional: